Corn Laws: Origins

-As a staple of life, as well as an important commodity of trade, corn and its traffic was long the subject of debate and of government regulation – the Tudors legislating against speculating in corn, and the Stuarts introducing import and export controls.
+As a staple of life, as well as an important commodity of trade, corn and its traffic were long the subject of debate and of government regulation – the Tudors legislating against speculating in corn, and the Stuarts introducing import and export controls.
 Import had been regulated as early as 1670; and in 1689 traders were provided bounties for exporting rye, malt and wheat (all classified as corn at the time, the same commodities being taxed when imported into England).
 In 1773, the Corn Act 1772 (13 Geo.
 3. c.
 43), "An act to regulate the importation and exportation of corn" repealed Elizabethan controls on grain speculation; but also shut off exports and allowed imports when the price was above 48 shillings (Note: About £ today) per quarter (Note: A 'quarter' was a unit of volume rather than of weight but a 'quarter of wheat' weighed about 224 kg.
 (The density of wheat is 0.770, and a quarter by volume (64 gallons) equates to 291 litres, multiplied by 0.770 gives 224 kg).) (thus compromising to allow for interests of producers and consumers alike).
 The issue however remained one of public debate (by figures such as Edmund Burke) into the 1790s; and amendments to the 1773 act, favouring agricultural producers, were made in both 1791 and 1804.